Akshay-Jhijhautia/Git_Linux/linux/linux.md

 7. `rm <filename>` -> removes/deletes the file
    rmdir <folder name> -> deletes a folder only if folder is empty rm -r <folder name> -> deletes a folder along with its the files contained in it. rm -rf <folder name> -> forcefull delete of folder, along with its contents.
 Do not use it.
+To remove non-empty directories and all the files without being prompted, use rm with the -r (recursive) and -f options:

 8. `cd <folder name>` -> change directory cd.. -> one step back